Namanj1699/PrimeGPT/README.md

     - Header
     - Main Movie (Trailer in bg with title & description)
     - Movie Suggestions - List of Movies with categories like - popular/topRated/upcoming.
-- chatGpt (integrating with chatgpt API's for features like ⬇️)
+- Gemini (integrating with Gemini API's for features like ⬇️)
-    - As the name suggests combine the super power of GPT Open-AI
+    - As the name suggests combine the super power of Open-AI Gpt Search
     - Search bar
     - Movie suggestions
+    - Global Movie Search like - bollywood/hollywood/tollywood

+- Responsive UI ♐️
+    - Making UI Responsive which is compatible with desktop/mobile phones & tablets.